 Often, you will want to ensure that the duplicate installation can't send emails or actually charge your customers.
 To do this, perform these actions:

 To do this, go to Configuration > System Settings > General Settings > Mail (Setup > General Settings > Mail prior to WHMCS 8.0).

 - For WHMCS 8.1 and later, toggle Disable Email Sending to ON.
-The system will log an error at Configuration > System Logs each time that the system attempts to send an email.
+The system will log an error at Configuration > System Logs each time that you enable or disable this setting.

 - For WHMCS 8.0 and earlier, select SMTP as your Mail Provider (Mail Type in WHMCS 7.10 and earlier).
 Leave the SMTP credentials blank so that SMTP will fail.